 Is FIRE for you?

 Followers of FIRE are usually trying to achieve financial independence.
-Again, the generally accepted definition of financial independence is that you have enough income to pay for your living expenses without having to be employed or dependent on others.
+Again, the generally accepted definition of financial independence is that you have enough investment – or passive – income to pay for your living expenses without having to be employed or dependent on others.

-Once you either have enough saved or earn enough passive income to meet your living expenses, you can are technically retired and will not have to work ever again.
+Once you either have enough saved or earn enough passive income to meet your living expenses, you are officially financially independent and will not have to work ever again.
 The thing is…some people like to work.
 Is retiring a necessity of FIRE?

 Before you start pursuing FIRE, we would recommend thinking long and hard about the following questions:

-- LeanFIRE – You are content on living a minimalist life (spending $25,000 or less) in order to save as much as possible.
+- LeanFIRE – You are content with living a minimalist life (spending $25,000 or less) in order to save as much as possible.
 Even in retirement, you plan on living modestly.